SPOC-group/bpepi/README.md

 ## Description

 BPEPI provides tools for analyzing and inferring epidemic spreading patterns using belief propagation techniques.
-It is particularly useful for researchers and practitioners working with compartmental models such as SI (Susceptible-Infected) and SIR (Susceptible-Infected-Recovered).
+It is particularly useful for working with compartmental models such as SI (Susceptible-Infected) and dSIR (deterministic Susceptible-Infected-Recovered).

 ## Features

-- Belief propagation algorithm for SI and SIR models
+- Belief propagation algorithm for SI and dSIR models
 - Efficient sparse tensor representation for contact networks
 - Customizable observation handling
 - Flexible inference model selection